Wines

 • Tuscany: Here, Trebbiano is used for various wine styles, including the famous Vin Santo.
 The Tuscan climate, characterized by its warm, sun-filled summers, helps produce wines with a balanced acidity and a broad aromatic spectrum.

-• France (Cognac and Armagnac regions): Known as Ugni Blanc in France, Trebbiano is essential for brandy production.
+• France (Cognac and Armagnac regions): in France, the historical home of Syrah grapes, Trebbiano is known as Ugni Blanc.
+This grape is essential for brandy production within the Cognac and Armagnac regions.
 The maritime climate of these regions is ideal for cultivating grapes with high acidity and low sugar content, perfect for distillation.
+To learn more about the robust fruity flavors of French Syrah, check out this in-depth profile.

 The influence of climate on Trebbiano wines is significant.
 Cooler mountainous areas enhance acidity and minerality, while warmer coastal regions tend to produce wines with richer aromatics and softer acidity.
 This diversity allows Trebbiano wines to express a spectrum of sensory characteristics influenced by their terroir.